-Founder of Equestrian Adventuresses, Krystal Kelly, decided to travel the world on horseback to film a documentary-series about empowered women working with horses in interesting travel destinations.
+The team of Equestrian Adventuresses decided to travel the world to film a documentary-series about empowered women working with horses in interesting travel destinations.
 It’s no coincidence that the island of Lesvos, Greece became the first stop for the film tour.
-As Krystal would soon learn, Lesvos is an off-the-beaten-path destination in europe and a quiet island in Greece far from the busy crowds of Santorini.
-And what better way than to discover the island than riding horses in Greece with the amazing adventuress who started the riding center, Ippos Horse Riding & Excursions!
+As Adventuress Krystal would soon learn, Lesvos is an off-the-beaten-path destination in Europe.
+It’s a quiet island in Greece far from the busy crowds of Santorini.
+And what better way to discover the island than horse riding with the amazing adventuress Rita who started her riding center in Greece, Ippos Horse Riding & Excursions!

 Author: Krystal Kelly

 It’s hard to believe that I’ve traveled to Greece several times and somehow never made it outside Athens.
 I guess that is the downside (if you’d call that a downside) to traveling for work!
 The first time I was in Athens was to shadow my FEI Tutor, give some lessons, ride some horses…you know, “the usual.”
 At the time, I envisioned myself riding along the cobblestone alleyways on my bright blue Vespa.
 I would probably be wearing my Apollo sandals with wings.
 And I would have some cute boy on the back of my scooty (ain’t no way am I letting my fantasy man drive me around!
 It’s MY SCOOTY!)

 Of course, that isn’t exactly what happened…

 Until 4 years later that is.
 And it’s all thanks to an incredible woman named Rita, creator of Ippos Horse Riding & Excursions in Molyvos on Lesvos island, Greece.

 “Hey, Krystal, want to come horse riding in Greece?”

 “Great!
 See you soon!”
 (This is basically how I planned my trip to Greece.)